 Businesses must provide healthy, safe and secure working environments in accordance with the Workplace (Health, Safety and Welfare) Regulations 1992.

-This includes the provision of suitable lighting so that employees can perform their jobs without risk.
+This includes the provision of suitable lighting so that employees can perform their jobs without risk caused by poor visibility.
 The Management of Health and Safety at Work Regulations 1999 also requires employers to continually assess any risk to employees with steps in place to identify, remove and review potential problems.

 Health and safety policies, procedures and training should therefore include good lighting practices.